 Since it’s all based on the reversible nature of human skin, with the proper use, microneedling does not cause long term damage to the skin.
 The microchannels created to heal and close up within a couple of hours.

-According toresearchers, the microchannels created by 0.5 mm microneedles have been reported to close within 18 hours.
+According toresearchers, the microchannels created by 0.5 mm microneedles have been reported to fully close within 18 hours.
 Microchannelsclose in several hours depending on the length of needles.

 It usually takes 4-6 weeks to see minor results.

-For bigger difference on acne scars or fine lines, it can take up to 3 months and results will vary from person to person.
+For a bigger difference on acne scars or fine lines, it can take up to 3 months and results will vary from person to person.
 Keep in mind that everyone has a different skin healing time and different degrees of scars.
 If you want to see the progress of microneedling, check our consumers’ self submitted before-and-after after trying microneedling with the Banisher.

 The short answer is yes the results will be permanent unlike fillers, but you have to take into factor that skin is always growing and changing as we age.